tan-yong-sheng/stockdb/README.md

 # Currently, this is a Work in progress:
 - please resume working on : app\db\financial_statement_model.py - half done, haven't yet finished

+# Prerequisite:
+- python + mysql database

+# steps to run:
+1. rename .sample_env to .env, and then rep
+2. open terminal, and then type `python -m app.database.db_controller`
+3. check back your mysql gui to see if the database is created

 # Plans:
 0. CSV file for FinancialStatementLineSequenceDB: https://github.com/leosmigel/analyzingalpha/tree/master/2020-02-28-financial-statement-database
 1. use intrinio as a baseline for database design of macro economics data: